 - National origin

-Any claim for unlawful discrimination cannot just be filed as a lawsuit in state or federal court.
+Any claim for an unlawfully fired discrimination cannot just be filed as a lawsuit in state or federal court.
 You must first file a complaint with either the EEOC or the Iowa Civil Rights Commission.
 That complaint must be filed within 300 days of the unlawful discriminatory termination.